-The NFDRS PocketCard is a tool for field personnel to locally track outputs of the National Fire Danger Rating System (NFDRS) throughout the fire season.
-It is based on current and historical weather for a localized area and the area’s historic fire occurrence.
+The National Fire Danger Rating System (NFDRS) PocketCard is a tool for field personnel to locally track fire potential throughout the season.
+It is based on historical weather and fire occurrence for a localized area.
 The PocketCard displays a general assessment of the fire potential and identifies combinations of local weather and fuel conditions that might contribute to severe fire behavior.

 The PocketCard provides: